ShabaniLab/summer_qcamp/tracks/tr4_noise.md

 real hardware, but you can try to run a couple on a real backend to get a feel for the real devices limitations.

-The following two notebooks cover how to define noise in qiskit, and cover in particular the noise model that can be used to approximate the noise on a real device. https://github.com/Qiskit/qiskit-tutorials/blob/master/qiskit/aer/building_noise_models.ipynb https://github.com/Qiskit/qiskit-tutorials/blob/master/qiskit/aer/device_noise_simulation.ipynb
+The following two notebooks cover how to define noise in qiskit, and in particular the noise model that can be used to approximate the noise on a real
+device:
+https://github.com/Qiskit/qiskit-tutorials/blob/master/qiskit/aer/building_noise_models.ipynb
+https://github.com/Qiskit/qiskit-tutorials/blob/master/qiskit/aer/device_noise_simulation.ipynb

-The first Ignis notebook focuses on the usual measurements to characterize noise, such as T1 measurements, Ramsey oscillation, Hahn echo.
-The second one is more geared toward analysing errors in gate that are not always the result of noise.
+The first Ignis notebook focuses on the usual measurements to characterize noise, such as T1 measurements, Ramsey oscillation and Hahn echo.
+The second one is more geared toward analyzing errors in gate that are not always the result of noise.
 In both cases, the noise setup is sometime a bit tweaked to reflect the actual measurement that relies on experimental parameters not accessible from Qiskit, such as the frequency used to drive the qubit.